sharma6497/Machine-Learning/README.md

 # Work-Samples
-This Repository consist of Data Science Projects
+This Repository consist of Machine Learning Projects